timklapdor/uimagine-website/_events/lunch-and-learn-learning-analytics.md

 categories:
 - weimagine
 - innovation
-promotional-text: These short workshops provide a quick introduction to some of the learning analytics tools available to CSU staff to help inform their teaching.
+promotional-text: 'These short workshops provide a quick introduction to some of the learning analytics tools available to CSU staff to help inform their teaching.
 Come along.
-Bring your lunch, and learn.
+Bring your lunch, and learn.'
 post-mortem-text: ''
 program: ''
 date-start: 2018-06-25 12:00:00 +1000